danielaparker/jsoncons/README.md

 };
 ```

-jsoncons allows you to work with the CBOR data in a number of ways:
+jsoncons allows you to work with the CBOR data similarly to JSON data:

 - As a variant-like structure, [basic_json](doc/ref/basic_json.md)